“`

 Healthy Roofs, Longer Lives

 The viability of white roofs rises above cost-saving and environmental preservation domains.
-They are also a sine-qua-non players in preventing moisture-related roof damage and so if you really think about it extending roof longevity.
-As the roof temperatures inflate under intense heat, the rate of thermal expansion increases in compromised roofing materials, so if you really think about it, front-running to cracking and subsequent leakage.
-Hinging on high temperatures, moisture-related damage potentially develops into a vicious cycle- thermal expansion increases surface moisture infiltration, which will merely accelerate to make matters more complex temperature hikes.
+They are also a must-have players in preventing moisture-related roof damage and so extending roof longevity.
+As the roof temperatures inflate under intense heat, the rate of thermal expansion increases in compromised roofing materials, so, front-running to cracking and subsequent leakage.
+Hinging on high temperatures, moisture-related damage potentially develops into a vicious cycle- thermal expansion increases surface moisture infiltration, which will merely accelerate further temperature hikes.

 and recommendations